 If you don’t have a lot of time on your hands, but you want to explore more islands in the Philippines, the best way for you to travel would be to book a domestic flight.
 While flights are affordable, they can still consume a large portion of your budget.

 Other ways to travel the country include buses, jeepneys, and motorbikes.
-Buses are a great way to explore a specific city and will usually cost $1 US dollar or less but can cost up to $4 US dollars if you use the point-to-point system.
+Buses are a great way to explore a specific city and are very cheap if you use the point-to-point system.

-Jeepneys are a more colorful travel option, and they have the most eccentric look out of all the transportation vehicles.
-While they may seem odd, traveling by jeepney is affordable, and most short rides will cost about $0.20 US cents.
+Jeepneys are a more colorful travel option, and they have the most eccentric look out of all transportation vehicles.
+While they may seem odd, traveling by jeepney is incredibly affordable.

 Taxis are another option; however, they have a rather negative reputation amongst tourists.
 Many taxis are notorious for overcharging, not returning the correct amount of change, or simply lying about fares.
-While most taxis should cost $0.08 US cents per 300 meters, you shouldn’t take them unless you’re willing to spend a lot more.
+While most taxis should cost minimal for a short ride, you shouldn’t take them unless you’re willing to spend a lot more.

 Top Cities to Visit

-While Manila is the most popular city in the Philippines, there are a lot of other places to visit too.
-Here, we will give a brief overview of the top city destinations in the country.
+While Manila is the most popular city in the Philippines, there are a lot of other places to explore.
+Boasting skyscrapers, white sand beaches, and roads with both Spanish and Chinese architecture, there is plenty to see while visiting.
+Here is a brief overview of the top city destinations in the country.

 With 12 beaches, Borocay is a small island in the Visayas region that is famous for its pristine white sand and clear water.
 White Beach is the most popular destination on the west side, but other popular beaches include Puka Shell, Cagban, and Diniwid.